Hypothalamic–pituitary–adrenal axis: Immune system

 There is bi-directional communication and feedback between the HPA axis and the immune system.
 A number of cytokines, such as IL-1, IL-6, IL-10 and TNF-alpha can activate the HPA axis, although IL-1 is the most potent.
 The HPA axis in turn modulates the immune response, with high levels of cortisol resulting in a suppression of immune and inflammatory reactions.
 This helps to protect the organism from a lethal overactivation of the immune system, and minimizes tissue damage from inflammation.

-The CNS is in many ways "immune privileged", but it plays an important role in the immune system and is affected by it in turn.
+In many ways, the CNS is "immune privileged", but it plays an important role in the immune system and is affected by it in turn.
 The CNS regulates the immune system through neuroendocrine pathways, such as the HPA axis.
 The HPA axis is responsible for modulating inflammatory responses that occur throughout the body.

 During an immune response, proinflammatory cytokines (e.g. IL-1) are released into the peripheral circulation system and can pass through the blood–brain barrier where they can interact with the brain and activate the HPA axis.
 Interactions between the proinflammatory cytokines and the brain can alter the metabolic activity of neurotransmitters and cause symptoms such as fatigue, depression, and mood changes.
 Deficiencies in the HPA axis may play a role in allergies and inflammatory/ autoimmune diseases, such as rheumatoid arthritis and multiple sclerosis.